-Santa Cruz IslandAfter breakfast take a panga ride on Black Turtle Cove.
-This area consists of a series of mangrove-surrounded coves and islets which is an excellent place for observing white-tipped sharks, marine turtles, spotted eagle rays, and yellow cow-nosed rays.
-Later on enjoy an excursion to Dragon Hill which is an excellent location for seeing land iguanas in large quantities.
+Santa Cruz IslandAfter breakfast take a panga ride to Black Turtle Cove.
+This area consists of a series of mangrove-surrounded coves and islets which are excellent for observing white-tipped sharks, marine turtles, spotted eagle rays, and yellow cow-nosed rays.
+Later on enjoy an excursion to Dragon Hill, which is an excellent location for seeing land iguanas in large quantities.
 Walk to a hypersalinic lagoon that is saltier than the ocean where mass quantities of various species of birds including flamingos, common stilts, pintail ducks and other species of birds can be observed.
-Take some time for some excellent snorkeling and explorer the unique underwater world.
+Take some time for some excellent snorkeling and explore the unique underwater world.
 You can also enjoy a peaceful kayaking excursion or just take a nice relaxing swim in the crystal clear waters.

-A panga ride will take you on La Lobería of Post Office to observe sea lion rookeries, a main attraction, on the beach and in the bay of the Lobería, sea turtles and marine iguanas.
-After lunch, visit the Devil’s Crown, a submerged volcano that happens to be an excellent location for snorkeling is you wish to participate.
+A panga ride will take you on to La Lobería to observe sea lion rookeries on the beach, a main attraction, and sea turtles and marine iguanas.
+After lunch, visit the Devil’s Crown, a submerged volcano that happens to be an excellent location for snorkeling if you wish to participate.
 It is one of the best snorkeling sites in the Islands.

 San Cristobal - Leon Dormido